CURRENT EXHIBITION ~ FABLES & FOLKLORE

 2 MARCH - 22 OCTOBER 2024 ~ CANBERRA MUSEUM AND GALLERY

-This exhibition explores the fluidity to these questions in contemporary creative practice.
-Featured are new and recent works by 10 artists and designers, who each have an association with the Canberra region.
+This exhibition explored the fluidity to these questions in contemporary creative practice.
+Featured were new and recent works by 10 artists and designers, who each have an association with the Canberra region.
 They explore what happens when ancient geology becomes a wall treatment – when acid transforms smooth shiny copper into organic dripping furniture – and when rich coloured glass formed into a coolamon holds the cultural knowledge of the flow of water on this Country.

 Trent Jansen and his collaborators have seven chairs on display, designed between 2016 – 2023, including: Ngumu Janka Warnti | All Made From Rubbish High Back Chair by Johnny Nargoodah and Trent Jansen – 2020, Kutitji | Shield Chair by Errol Evans and Trent Jansen – 2023, Pankalangu Chair for Broached Commissions – 2017 and Jugaad with Pottery Stool – 2016.